Memory Beta, non-canon Star Trek Wiki

 portos star trek

-6. Star Trek Enterprise Porthos the Beagle Tribute
+6. Star Trek Enterprise Porthos GIF

 portos star trek